Scientific Name

 Description

 Sedum is easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
-They will send out roots from wherever the stem touches the ground and root itself.
-If you would like to ensure that the plant will start there, you can add a very thin covering of soil.
+For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get it started.
+The plant will send out roots from wherever the stem touches the ground and the root itself.
+To ensure the plant starts well, add a very thin layer of soil covering.

 Learn more at How to Grow and Care for Sedum.